It's Women's Day Week, give a treat to yourself. Click here to Claim it ! Valid till 15th March. To Know more Contact +919152419848

 RELATED RECIPES

-A mouth-watering main course recipe, chicken in low-fat gravy is not only high in the protein found in chicken but also low in calories, containing healthy fats.
-More importantly, chicken is the best lean protein meat that can be consumed in any form, makes it an ideal dish for weight management.
+A mouthwatering Bengali recipe, chicken in low-fat gravy is not only high in the protein found in chicken but also low in calories, containing healthy fats.
+Chicken is the best lean protein meat that can be consumed in any form, makes an ideal dish for weight management.